deepgram/web-next/content/blog/posts/contextual-video-overlay-tomscottplus/index.md

 ---
-title: Creating Contextual Video Overlays with TomScottPlus
+title: "Creating Contextual Video Overlays with TomScottPlus"
-description: How the team behind TomScottPlus used Deepgram to analyze YouTube videos in real-time and provide an overlay with Wikipedia links to read.
-Read more here.
+description: "How the team behind TomScottPlus used Deepgram to analyze YouTube videos in real-time and provide an overlay with Wikipedia links to read.
+Read more here."
 date: 2022-03-17
 cover: https://res.cloudinary.com/deepgram/image/upload/v1646146501/blog/2022/03/contextual-video-overlay-tomscottplus/cover.jpg
 authors: